duydo/duydo.github.io/content/post/effective_jpa.md

 	}
 }
 ```

-Well that's ok, clients can use it like this:
+This works fine, and clients can use it as follows:

 ```java
 Post post = ...;
 	//Draft post
 post.setStatus(0);
 repository.store(post);
 ```

-But this is not safe, the clients can set any integer value for status.
-For more safe, we can define constants for status values like this:
+The problem?
+This approach is inherently unsafe.
+Clients can set any arbitrary integer value for the status, leading to invalid data in your database.

+To improve safety, we might define constants for the status values:
 ```java
 public class PostStatus {
 	public static final Integer DRAFT = 0;